yupseth/React-video-streaming-platformUI/README.md

 ### React Highlights:
 > 90% of the implementation of this app happened before properly learning the concepts in a cohesive course

 > When I started developing this app, my abilities with respect to React were very modest to say the least.
 I had just started Maximilian Schawrmuller's React course and I hardly had any experience with react hooks other than useState.
-Most of the solutions I had to overcome were the result of a self-driven navigation of the world wide web.
+Most of the solutions I had to come up with were the result of a self-driven navigation of the world wide web.
 Hence, they were not optimal.
 But I am happy they worked.

 - React Routing (Link and useNavigate)
 - Using generator functions for creating unique IDs for same-nature elements